venkatrao1/ece385finproj/README.md

  - Second switch from the right enables a 'wireframe'/debug mode
  - Third switch from the right controls height while flying
  - Leftmost switch can be used to reset the circuit

+For more information, see the [report](Report.pdf) for this project.